 The apartment—a 1,200-square-foot, three-bedroom, two-bath co-op in a post-war, 1950s building—was all in its original condition, except for a replaced refrigerator.
 Even the metal cabinets stuck together with paint and the linoleum kitchen floors were still intact.
 Thankfully, our budget allowed us to factor in a renovation, but we had never done anything like this before, not even in the old one-bedroom that we owned.
 Just thinking about being able to make a home specific to our taste and design was so exciting.

-Scoping the work for the Hudson Heights co-op renovation
+Scoping out work for the renovation

 We wanted to update everything.
 Our hope was for a bright and airy home that looked modern and clean.
 I spent many late nights scouring Pinterest, so we knew what we liked and had an idea of ways to achieve that using certain colors, materials, and furniture, but we were still completely overwhelmed with choices of materials, where to get them, and how to stay within our budget.